 As Oliver Lehmann says, before October it is important, after that it becomes URGENT (now, it would be by after April 2020)

 Urgent beats important – your risk increases and effectiveness decreases.

 Get the study resources that you really enjoy studying from.

 But if you want to use study brain-friendly techniques that cut down efforts by half and double the effectiveness (and confidence!), I recommend joining my mailing list to get updates about the PMP Exam.

-Lastly, share this article in your network so PMP students can know what exactly is changing in PMP exam this year and plan their exam accordingly.
+Lastly, share this article in your network so PMP students can know what exactly is changing in the PMP exam this year and plan their exam accordingly.

 Cheers and all the best!

 PS – Write to me at email@example.com about the biggest blocker you have on the way of your PMP goal and I’ll help you get past it.